The Health benifits of Pasta

 Directions:

-2. In a saucepan, melt half the cheese with milk and mustard powder, stirring until smooth.
+- in a saucepan melt half the cheese with milk and mustard powder, stir till smooth.

-3. Combine cooked cauliflower with the cheese mixture and transfer to a baking dish.
+- mix cauliflower with cheese sauce and put in a baking dish.

-4. Top with remaining cheese and bread crumbs, and bake for 15-20 minutes until golden and bubbly.
+- top with remaining cheese and bread crumbs, bake 15–20 minutes till bubbly.

 Advice: